renesas/ra-fsp-examples/example_projects/ek_ra8d1/usb_multi_host/usb_multi_host_ek_ra8d1_ep/usb_multi_host_notes.md

 	   may get corrupted.
 	4) If USB is removed without "safely_eject" option, user is recommended to perform "safely_eject" and re-initialise USB.
 	   This will make sure no USB operations fail after unexpected removal of USB.
+* For CDC operation: The user is expected to enter data not exceeding 64 bytes in size.